kodecocodes/i9t/swift-2/swift-2.markdown

 This protocol requires a method that returns a `Bool` regarding the validity of a given string and can throw an error.
 It also requires that you provide the type of error that can be thrown

-> **Note**: Although it may appear so, the `errorType` property is not a Swift requirement.
-This property is here simple as the design of the solution.
+> **Note**: The `errorType` property is not a Swift requirement.
+It's here so that you can be clear about the types of error that might be returned.

 To use multiple rules together, define a `StringValidator` protocol.